FAQ's

 What is the Cholmondeley Fireworks concert?

-We suggest you bring rugs, chairs and a picnic or buy on site, alternatively Hampers can be pre-ordered from the Cholmondeley Farm Shop (01829 720201).
+We suggest you bring rugs, chairs and a picnic or buy on site, alternatively Hampers.

 Gates to the Castle Lawns open at 1600 allowing plenty of time to find a good spot from where to watch.

-The Concert begins at 1845 with a military marching band.
+The Concert begins at 1845 with the Mossley Marching Band.
 The Manchester Camerata Orchestra take to the stage at 2000, the concert ends at approximately 2245.

 Where is the Pageant of Power/ Cholmondeley Fireworks Concert/best way to get here?